CollegeBoreal/INF1069/7.DML_AVANCE/README.md

 ```
 $ docker exec -it INF1069-mysql mysql -u root -p \
- -e "GRANT ALL PRIVILEGES on *.* TO 'etudiants'@'localhost' IDENTIFIED BY 'etudiants_1' WITH GRANT OPTION;"
+ -e "GRANT ALL PRIVILEGES on sakila.* TO 'etudiants'@'localhost' IDENTIFIED BY 'etudiants_1' WITH GRANT OPTION;"
 ```

 - Charger la base